tier6tank/doubles/trunk/dupfinder/readme.txt

 TODO/IDEAS:
 -----
-- Create a nice (os- and make-utitlity-independent?! if possible) makefile
++ Create a nice (os- and make-utitlity-independent?! if possible) makefile (done, different makefiles)
 + See wxWidget's makefile-collection, this is very nice, for every compiler a special makefile!
-- putting every compiler's files in a special directory, even different for debug/nodebug unicode/no-unicode build
++ putting every compiler's files in a special directory, even different for debug/nodebug unicode/no-unicode build (done)
 + Adding license text as header in source files. done
 + converting all integers to longlong (__i64) integers, where overflow could occur (e.g. the number of double files) done.
 + unicode support for windows... done!
-- (delete OpenFile, ReadFile, CloseFile and replace them by fopen, fread, fclose)
++ (delete OpenFile, ReadFile, CloseFile and replace them by fopen, fread, fclose) (old)
 - adding option -max (max size of files to compare with each other) or -maxbytes (compare max. n bytes of a file)
-- adding IsSameFileFunction
++ adding IsSameFileFunction (done -> wxWidgets)
 - adding error messages (when finding files, comparing files...)
 + supporting files over 4 GB always?! yes, i do hope so.
 + adding option -f <filename> for output to file? (because unicode chars aren't displayed in windows consoles) unicode output. done
 + adding option which determines if the small sized files or the large sized files are treated and displayed firstd. done
-- adding option for not going in subdirectories
++ adding option for not going in subdirectories (done)
 - adding unicode support for linux/unix
 + removing clock_t from source, replacing it with time_t: that wasn't an error, it was my fault!
 + (correct cygwin-build lf/cr errors) related to "adding option -f <filename> " seems not to be possible